EdgeBotix/eBot-API/README.md

 ----------
 **Windows**

-i.
-Type add Bluetooth device in the start search box
+1. Type add Bluetooth device in the start search box

-ii.
-A dialog window will open up as shown in figure
+2. A dialog window will open up as shown in figure
 ![Devices](https://github.com/EdgeBotix/docs/blob/master/images/devices.PNG)

-iii.
-Select the eBotxxx (your eBot number) and press next
+3. Select the eBotxxx (your eBot number) and press next

-iv. a new dialog window will open up as shown in figure and then we enter the device pairing code
+4. a new dialog window will open up as shown in figure and then we enter the device pairing code
 ![pairing_code](https://github.com/EdgeBotix/docs/blob/master/images/pairing_code.PNG)

-v. the device pairing code is 0000, enter that and press next
+5. the device pairing code is 0000, enter that and press next
 ![code](https://github.com/EdgeBotix/docs/blob/master/images/code.PNG)

-vi. we would then get a window saying the device was successfully added.
+6. we would then get a window saying the device was successfully added.

 **For Mac**

-i.
-Click the Bluetooth Icon on upper right corner of a Mac system.
+1. Click the Bluetooth Icon on upper right corner of a Mac system.
 ![mac](https://github.com/EdgeBotix/docs/blob/master/images/mac.png)

-ii.
-Click on Open Bluetooth Preferences as shown
+2. Click on Open Bluetooth Preferences as shown

-iii.
-Look for eBotxxx (your eBot number) and pair it
+3. Look for eBotxxx (your eBot number) and pair it

-iv.
-If it is doesnt connect then click on options
+4. If it is doesnt connect then click on options

-v.
-Then enter the device pairing code as 0000 and click pair.
+5. Then enter the device pairing code as 0000 and click pair.